gauthieramano/bug-report-turbopack-esbuild/README.md

 ## To investigate

-Everything related to the issue is included only in the last commit:
+Everything related to the issue is included only in this commit:

 > feat(app & next.config.ts): ✨ fetch JSX from string using esbuild